target/strelka/README.md

 The help page for `generate_curve_certificates.py` is shown below:
 ```
-usage: generate-curve-certificates.py [options]
+usage: generate_curve_certificates.py [options]

-used for generating curve certificates used by brokers and clients.
+generates curve certificates used by brokers and clients.

 optional arguments:
   -h, --help            show this help message and exit
-  -p, --path            working path to store keys in (defaults to current
+  -p PATH, --path PATH  path to store keys in (defaults to current working
-                        working directory)
+                        directory)
   -b, --broker          generate curve certificates for a broker
   -c, --client          generate curve certificates for a client
   -cf CLIENT_FILE, --client-file CLIENT_FILE